African trypanosomiasis: Effect on circadian rhythm

 Most organisms implement internal timing mechanisms to regulate the homeostasis of the body with the environment.
 These mechanisms, called circadian clocks, regulate pathways in core processes, where in mammals the primary circadian clock is the suprachiasmatic Nucleus (SCN).
 The SCN's ability to serve as the organism's primary internal clock and send signals to adjacent clocks to collectively synchronize them can be affected by a variety of factors.
 Certain factors that induce inflammation, such as viruses, bacteria, or parasites, can disrupt the interactions between a cell's circadian clock and the central pacemaker.
-The parasite aims to modify certain aspects of its host's behavior in a way that favors its survival and probability of transmission.
-To counteract this, the internal clock on hosts' immune cells anticipates the time of infection by the parasite and thus optimizes its cellular defenses or susceptibility to infection.
-In the case of Trypanosoma brucei, the parasite takes advantage of the host immune cells' dependence on rhythmic regulation; it attacks the internal clock of the cells to improve its survival and multiplication.
+In the case of Trypanosoma brucei, the parasite attacks the internal clock of the cells.

 African sleeping sickness mainly disrupts the sleep/wake cycle alongside body temperature and hormonal regulation.
 After treatment, the sleep-wake cycle can revert to normal, indicating that the parasites are responsible for circadian rhythm alteration rather than neuronal damage.

 Sleeping sickness disrupts both sleep timing and architecture.
 The underlying causes were investigated in a mouse model where T. brucei infected mice had a reduced ability to maintain REM sleep and an inability to respond homeostatically to sleep deprivation.
 There were also reduced electrophysiological responses, electrical activity produced by the nervous system and heart, and behavioral changes.
 This presented a likelihood to T. brucei altering homeostatic adenosine signaling in addition to the inflammatory responses generated from the infection.

 Effect of inflammation on circadian rhythm regulation

 Inflammation modifies circadian physiology through altered homeostatic regulation.
-This is promoted by the response of the SCN to proinflammatory cytokines that most notably causes phase shifts in locomotor rhythms, seen in mice.
+This is promoted by the response of the SCN to proinflammatory cytokines that most notably causes stage shifts in locomotor rhythms, seen in mice.

 In a studied mouse model, the response to a T. brucei infection was analyzed, where inflammatory molecules such as the proinflammatory cytokine interferon, IFN-γ, were released in positive correlation with a greater severity of sleeping sickness.
 The influence of IFN-γ on the circadian timing system and the altered SCN function was observed.

 Pro-inflammatory cytokines are released during an inflammatory response, generating reactions that alter the circadian clock.
 Cytokines such as TNF-alpha and IL-1 are associated with sleep sickness-related symptoms such as fever, fatigue, and sleep disturbances.
 The role of these cytokines is currently being explored; however, the sites of T. brucei infection generally involve an influx of inflammatory cells, which introduces its potential role in disrupting sleeping rhythms.